-Three writing assignments, of which one is provided with written feedback, one is provided with written feedback on an initial version and oral feedback on the final (graded) version (together70% of final mark) and one is provided with oral feedback during a final examination (30% of final mark).
+Two writing assignments of which one is provided with written feedback (40% of final mark) and one is provided with written feedback on an initial version and oral feedback on the final (graded) version (60% of final mark) during a concluding individual meeting.

 Active participation in lectures and work group sessions (needs to be satisfactory to pass)

 The Institute of Psychology follows the policy of the Faculty of Social and Behavioural Sciences to systematically check student papers for plagiarism with the help of software.
 Disciplinary measures will be taken when fraud is detected.
 Students are expected to be familiar with and understand the implications of this fraud policy.

 Beesdo, K., Knappe, S., & Pine, D. S. (2009).
 Anxiety and anxiety disorders in children and adolescents: Developmental Issues and implications for DSM-V. Psychiatry Clinics of North America, 32, 483-524.

 Bögels, S. M., Mulkens, S., & De Jong, P. J. (1997).
 Task concentration training and fear of blushing.
 Clinical Psychology and Psychotherapy, 4, 251-258.
 DOI: 10.1002/(SICI)1099-0879(199712)4:43.0.CO;2-5 Bray, M.A., & Kehle, T.J.
 (Eds.).
 (2011).
 Handbook of School Psychology.
 Oxford: Oxford University Press.
 (Free online version available)